Using data to identify sales trends and operational inefficiencies allows companies to act quickly to implement change from the store level up.

 Depending on the type of activity, a live and transparent overview of a brand’s national performance, broken down by geo/demographic areas, is crucial for helping a brand achieve its vision of retail success.
 Setting clear KPIs and success metrics allows everyone to be on the same page with priorities and objectives.

 Many brands encounter roadblocks when it comes to capturing quality data.
 Incomplete, outdated, inaccurate or inconsistent data can impact crucial decision making.
 This can be particularly problematic when anomalies are detected between stores.

 In today’s retail environment, there’s little room for complacency.
 Accurate and reliable reporting can provide valuable insights to help understand and target consumers with the right products, channels, locations, and pricing.
 Being a market leader requires embracing data-driven tactics and utilising the expertise of retail industry experts who can create a strategic program that is effective and efficient.

 Pat is the Business Development Manager at CROSSMARK Australia.
-He has a career working in retail from Apple and Westpac to other retail and marketing agencies.
-In 2020, he won the coveted Joe Berry Award, a prestigious, industry based award that recognises emerging talent within the retail sector.
+Pat has worked his whole career in the retail industry including for global powerhouse Apple, and other marketing agencies looking after McDonald's, Australian Geographic, and Woolworths.
+In 2020, he won the coveted Joe Berry Award, a prestigious, industry-based award that recognises emerging talent within the retail sector.